-REGAN is a hard-boiled American private eye right out of central casting–or at least a pulp mag from the forties, very much in the Chandler mold, full of world-weariness, wisecracks and similes, is hired to investigate a woman’s murder, in Scottish author Ian Rankin’s 2012 illustrated novella “The Lie Factory.”
+REGAN is a hard-boiled American private eye right out of central casting–or at least an American pulp mag from the forties, very much in the Chandler mold, full of world-weariness, wisecracks and similes, is hired to investigate a woman’s murder, in Scottish author Ian Rankin’s 2012 illustrated novella “The Lie Factory.”

 “The Lie Factory,” is, in fact, the name by which Regan refers to the city he lives in–we never actually find out what it’s real name is.

 The story would be noteworthy enough–Rankin, author of the bestselling Inspector Rebus series, is not known for his private eye fiction, although even a quick glimpse through his work shows he’s more than aware of Hammett, Chandler et al.

 Hard-boiled?
 He’s soaking in it.

 But what really rocks the boat is that “The Lie Factory” was inspired by the music of blues-drenched songwriting of the late Irish guitarist Rory Gallagher, who was also apparently a fan of hard-boiled detective fiction, and frequently worked its themes and references into his music, perhaps most notably on the song, “The Continental Op.”

 And sure enough, Rankin worked snippets of the rocker’s lyrics and characters from some of his songs into the story.